Hikers looking over the Pacific ocean from cliffs in California

 5. Higher Education Is Top Notch

 California shines when it comes to higher education, giving residents a healthy dose of top-notch university options across the state.
-The prestigious law school Stanford University is ranked #3 in the 2023 U.S. News World and Report’s list of the top 10 national universities, but it’s not the only Californita university to make the top 10.
-Pasadena’s The California Institute of Technology, also referred to as CalTech, is ranked 9th on the list.
+The prestigious law school Stanford University is ranked fourth in the 2025 U.S. News World and Report’s list of the top 10 national universities, but it’s not the only California university to make the top 10.
+Pasadena’s California Institute of Technology, also referred to as CalTech, is ranked sixth on the list.

 6. It Has One of The World’s Largest Economies

 The gold rush era has come and gone, but the Golden State is still lucrative.
-According to Bloomberg, California is on the precipice of overtaking Germany as the fourth-largest economy in the world.
+According to data from the Bureau of Economic Analysis, California passed Japan to become the fourth-largest economy in the world.
 Yes, the world.
-Not an unimpressive feat for a U.S. state coming out of a global pandemic and riding the waves of inflation.

 The Golden State shines in several different industries, including technology, renewable energy, and agriculture — all growing industries — which may be part of California’s secret sauce when it comes to its superb job market.
-More than 18 percent of new jobs in the U.S. at the start of 2023 were created in California.
+More than 16 percent of new jobs in the U.S. in May 2024 were created in California.

-If you’re wondering who’s hiring, the state’s fastest-growing jobs include positions in media, healthcare, software, and research, while the state also had large numbers of job openings in the retail and hospitality industries.
+If you’re wondering who’s hiring, the state’s fastest-growing jobs include positions in healthcare, data science, software, and research, while the state also had large numbers of job openings in the retail and hospitality industries.

 9. It’s a Four-Season State